alexliu0809/StudyNotes/Notes.md

 ## 3.2 Primitive Types
 8 primitive types (digits, chars, byte and boolean): byte、short、int、long、float、double、char、boolean. **No reference** is created for primitive types. **String** is not primitive.
 Java also have high-precision classes like BigInteger and BigDecimal

+### 3.2.1 Wrapper classes
+A Wrapper class is a class whose object wraps or contains a primitive data types.
+When we create an object to a wrapper class, it contains a field and in this field, we can store a primitive data types.
+* They convert primitive data types into objects.
+Objects are needed if we wish to modify the arguments passed into a method (because primitive types are passed by value).
+* The classes in java.util package handles only objects and hence wrapper classes help in this case also.
+* Data structures in the Collection framework, such as ArrayList and Vector, store only objects (reference types) and not primitive types.
+* An object is needed to support synchronization in multithreading.

 ## 3.3 Array of Objects
 When creating an array of objects, you **actually create an array of references**, each reference is initialized to null.
 You can create an array of primitives, the compiler zeros the memory.